-Timing belt or chain: Here is the good news: both the 2.4L and the 3.2L V6 have a timing chain, there is no timing belt to worry about.
+Timing belt or chain: Here is the good news: the 2.0L turbo, the 2.4L and the 3.2L V6 have a timing chain; there is no timing belt to worry about.
 A timing chain doesn't need to be replaced unless there is a problem with it.

 Jeep Cherokee Trailhawk: Jeep Cherokee Trailhawk is a different beast.
 You can recognize it by signature red tow hooks, raised suspension and all-terrain tires.
-The majority of Trailhawks we found on the used car market have a V6, although 4-cyl models are also available.
+The majority of Trailhawks we have found on the used car market have a V6, although 4-cyl models are also available.
+It has standard Active Drive Lock 4x4 system with a locking rear diff and electronic 4X4 low range.

 Jeep Cherokee Trailhawk

-It has standard Active Drive Lock 4x4 system with a locking rear diff and electronic 4X4 low range.
 There is also a driveline neutral mode for flat towing.
-Despite being a crossover, the Trailhawk is capable off-roader, see this video.
+Despite being a crossover, the Trailhawk is a capable off-roader, see this video.

 How does the Cherokee 4WD system work?
 The Cherokee 4WD system consists of two main components: the Power Transfer Unit attached to the transmission and the Rear Driveline Module (rear differential assembly).
-The two components are connected via a propeller shaft, see the illustration.
+The propeller shaft connects these two components; see the illustration.
 There are three different variants of the 4WD system:

 Jeep Cherokee Trailhawk driveline.
 The RDM is in the bottom left corner, the PTU is attached to the transmission in the front.
-The illustration courtesy of FCA US LLC.
+Illustration courtesy of FCA US LLC.

 Active Drive II (optional on Latitude, Latitude Plus and Limited) is a lot more complex and is based on quite an amazing technology: it consists of a two-speed power takeoff unit (PTU) and a two-speed rear drive module (RDM).
 The two-speed mode is accomplished by using a sun gear setup.
 When low range is selected, both, the PTU and RDM shift into the low range mode.